IRS Whistleblower Program Pays Cash Rewards

 MahanyLaw tax lawyers and expert investigators prepare a detailed and complete case for the IRS before filing your IRS whistleblower report, maximizing your claim’s potential for IRS investigation and your cash whistleblower reward potential.

 The preparation of whistleblower claims reporting tax fraud under the IRS whistleblower program involves complex and involved procedural requirements.
-The IRS whistleblower office has limited resources and is highly selective as to the claims that proceed to investigation.
+The IRS has limited resources and is highly selective as to the claims that proceed to investigation.

 It is imperative with federal tax fraud claims that the whistleblower obtain an experienced and highly-qualified legal representative to assist in the preparation of the claim and to ensure the claim enters the proper channels to maximize the odds of an IRS investigation.